 The Killers at the Hammersmith Apollo

-Millions of records sold, global tours, sold-out stadiums and now the release of their first greatest hits: The Killers celebrate playing a one-off concert in London, the city that believed in them and made them famous back in 2003 when they were an upcoming indie band from Las Vegas.
+Having sold millions of records, performed global tours, played to sold-out stadiums and released their first greatest hits album, The Killers celebrate by playing a one-off concert in London, the city that believed in them and made them famous back in 2003 when they were an upcoming indie band from Las Vegas.

-After playing 2004 hit Somebody Told Me and Day & Age upbeat single Spaceman, a visibly moved Brandon Flowers addresses the audience saying: “There’s something in the air tonight.
+After playing 2004 hit Somebody Told Me and Day & Age upbeat track Spaceman, a visibly moved Brandon Flowers addresses the crowd: “There’s something in the air tonight.
 We’ve been coming here for ten years, and you were the first ones to make us feel worth it.
 Damn, you gave us the confidence that we could do anything.”

-It’s very difficult to stay quiet when this band who have put together tens of international hits with just four albums are on stage; not even the gallery audience can remain seated to the tunes of Human, Runaways, All These Things that I’ve Done, the brilliant cover of Joy Division’s Shadowplay and fan-favourite Jenny Was a Friend of Mine from debut album Hot Fuss.
+It’s very difficult to stay quiet when this band, who have put together so many international hits with just four albums, are on stage; not even the gallery audience can remain seated during Human, Runaways, All These Things That I’ve Done, the brilliant cover of Joy Division’s Shadowplay and fan-favourite Jenny Was a Friend of Mine from debut album Hot Fuss.

-Any negative thoughts is washed away by the power and magnificence of When You Were Young and set-closer Mr Brightside.
+Nevertheless, any negative thoughts are washed away by the power and magnificence of When You Were Young and set-closer Mr Brightside.

 Filippo L’Astorina, the Editor